paoloitaliani/Text-Classification/README.md

 <p align="center"><img src="images/image1.png" width=400></p>

 SVMs don't support multi-class classification natively, but there are different approaches that solve this problem.
 The function LinearSVC from the scikit-learn package implements by default the One-vs-Rest approach that is based on splitting the multi-class dataset into multiple binary classification problems.
-An hyperplane is constructed for each class and each hyperplane separates the points of a the given class from the points of the remaing classes.
+An hyperplane is constructed for each class and each hyperplane separates the points of a the given class from the points of the remaining classes.
 The way this hyperplanes are defined is equivalent to the two classes case discussed above.
 The picture below shows a graphical representation of the hyperplanes in the case where we have only two explanatory variables

 <p align="center"><img src="images/image2.png" width=400></p>

 #### Logistic Regression

 Logistic regression as SVMs doesn't support multi-class classification natively.
-The One-vs-Rest approach can be again implemented, in this case it is based on training a logistic regression classifier for each class, to compute the conditional probability of belonging to the corresponding class given our data.
+The One-vs-Rest approach can be again implemented, in this case it is based on training a logistic regression classifier for each class and then compute the conditional probability of belonging to the corresponding class given our data.
 The observation is then assigned to the class that maximizes this probability.

 #### Multinomial Naive Bayes

 This model as the previous one is based on finding the class that maximizes the conditional probability of belongig to it given our data.
-The difference originates from how this probability is computed that it is based on the bayes theorem and on the conditional indipendence between the feautures, that in our case are represented by the term frequencies–inverse document frequencies of words in each document.
+The difference originates from how this probability is computed.
+Its computation is based on the bayes theorem and on the conditional indipendence between the feautures, that in our case are represented by the term frequencies–inverse document frequencies of words in each document.
 Below it is shown how the conditional probability of observing the k-th class, given the term frequencies–inverse document frequencies, is computed.

 <p align="center"><img src="images/Screen Shot 2021-01-15 at 04.27.06.png" width=300></p>

 #### Random Forest

 Random forest is an ensamble approach based on grouping weak-learners (decision trees) providing a strong learner that is able to give more stable and accurate predictions.
-Basically we build a predefined number of trees using for each of them a random subsample of our dataset.
-At each node m features selected at random are used to perform the binary split that maximizes the homogeneity of the target variable, within the subsets created after the split.
-Each observation is classified according to the class that gets the most number of votes by the random trees.
-Below the picture shows the intuition behind this technique.
+Basically we build a predefined number of trees considering for each of them a random subsample of our dataset.
+At each node m features selected at random are used to perform the binary split that maximizes the homogeneity of the target variable within the subsets created after the split.
+Each observation is classified according to the class that obtains the most number of votes by the random trees.
+The picture below shows the intuition behind this technique.

 <p align="center"><img src="images/image4.jpg" width=600></p>

-In this case I set a maximum depth of the trees equal to five, meaning that the length of the longest path from a root to a leaf is five and I considered 100 trees in the forest.
+In this case I set a maximum depth of the trees equal to five, meaning that the length of the longest path from a root to a leaf is five and considered 100 trees

 ```python